kvz/ratestate/README.md

 # ratestate

-A ratelimiter that can transmit states of different entities while avoiding transmitting the same state twice, and adhering to a global speed limit.
+Ratestate is a ratelimiter that can transmit states of different entities while avoiding transmitting the same state twice, and adhering to a global speed limit.

-Use case: having many updates for Philips Hue intelligent lightbulbs (e.g. based on realtime color detection of camera input), memoizing the latest desired state internally, but only submitting max 30 updates / sec, to avoid hitting the global rate limiter as imposed by the Hue Bridge.
+Let's say you purchased some intelligent lightbulbs and want to set new colors in near-realtime (e.g. based on color detection of camera input), however the central hub receiving the color commands has a rate limiter that only accepts 30 updates per second.
+Ratestate can help you spread & drip updates amongst the different lightbulbs, without forming queues (by forgetting about superseded colors).

 ## Install